One-Nexus/Synergy/README.md

 ##### 2. Configurable Modules

 Configure your modules without touching the source code.
-Call the mixin and pass your options to it, leaving the module's source code untouched, allowing you to easily change options and styles.
+Call the Sass mixin and pass your options to it, leaving the module's source code untouched, allowing you to easily change options and styles.

 ```scss
 @mixin buttons($custom: ()) {